juliandittmann/juliandittmann.github.io/_posts/2022-01-01-al-template.md

 # Introduction

 Back in april 2021 I created my own template project for Microsoft Dynamcis 365 Business Central with a CICD process based on [Freddys blogpost](https://freddysblog.com/2020/11/14/using-github-for-devops/).
-Since then I build my first Github Action and used the template for all my projects.
+Since then I have built my first Github Action and used the template for all my projects.

 # AL.Template